plusjade/plusjade.github.com/projects/index.md

 group: navigation
 ---

-These are my projects.
+These are my most significant projects.
 All of my projects are Open Source.